 I’m an entrepreneur like you, I run a boutique marketing firm helping entrepreneurs create websites and online marketing campaigns, plus I have three children, a busy husband, older parents, and a dog.
 My schedule gets hectic!

-I used to just have a never ending stream sticky notes, or just write on whatever random sheet of paper was on my desk.
+I used to just have a never-ending stream of sticky notes, or just write on whatever random sheet of paper was on my desk.
 But I kept missing important dates and losing important phone numbers.
 The last straw was when I had to reset my password on my online banking three times in one day because I couldn’t remember the login…again.

 Technology really helps with automating things and giving me reminders and I love it.
 I’m a techy girl, I create websites, and I love tech tools however I still find that I like a beautiful pen and a nice sheet of paper for planning.
 So I wanted to share a simple resource.
 These are the 3 sheets of paper that changed my biz.

 1. The Password Keeper

 I divide my personal password sheet into 4 Columns: Username, Password, URL, and Hints/Notes.
 Then I group common things together.
 So all my email addresses are together then money, online banking passwords, pay pal log in, merchant account info, etc…